7 Top NLP Libraries For NLP Development

 (iv) Pre-trained Models: CoreNLP comes with pre-trained models for various tasks, saving users the effort of training models from scratch.

-(v) Active Development: The library is actively developed and maintained by the Stanford NLP Group, ensuring updates and improvements over time.
+(v) Active Development: The Stanford NLP Group actively develops and maintains the library, ensuring updates and improvements over time.

 Cons: